The Domain of Definition of the L\'evy White Noise: Practical Determination of the Domain of Definition

-\textit{Remarks.} \begin{itemize} \item The embeddings \eqref{eq:limitL0} inform on the extreme cases.
-In particular, a function in $L^{2,0}(\R^d)$---the space of functions in $L^2(\R^d)$ whose support has a finite Lebesgue measure---can be applied to any L\'evy noise.
-This includes in particular all the indicator functions $\One_{B}$ with $B$ a Borel set with finite Lebesgue measure, or the Daubechies wavelets that are compactly supported and in $L^2(\R^d)$.
-Remarkably, finite-variance compound Poisson noises reach the largest possible domain of definition $L^{0,2}(\R^d)$ (see below).
+\textit{Remarks.} \begin{itemize} \item[(i)] The embeddings \eqref{eq:limitL0} inform on the extreme cases.
+In particular, a function in $L^{2,0}(\R^d)$---the space of functions in $L^2(\R^d)$ whose support has a finite Lebesgue measure---can be applied to any Lévy white noise.
+This includes the indicator functions $\One_{B}$ with $B$ a Borel set with finite Lebesgue measure or the Daubechies wavelets that are compactly supported and in $L^2(\R^d)$.
+We shall see that finite-variance compound Poisson noises reach the largest possible domain of definition $L^{0,2}(\R^d)$ (see Section \ref{subsubsec:poisson}).